1990–91 Los Angeles Lakers season

 The 1990–91 Los Angeles Lakers season was the 43rd season for the Los Angeles Lakers in the National Basketball Association, and their 31st season in Los Angeles, California.

+Season summary

+Off-season

 During the off-season, the Lakers signed free agent Sam Perkins, and acquired Terry Teagle from the Golden State Warriors.
 After the resignation of Pat Riley, the team hired Mike Dunleavy as their new head coach, as the Lakers' offense would use more half-court sets, and the team would have a renewed emphasis on defense.

+Regular season

-Under Dunleavy, and with the addition of Perkins and Teagle, the Lakers held a 35–11 record at the All-Star break, and finished the regular season in second place in the Pacific Division with a 58–24 record, earning the third seed in the Western Conference; it was the first time since the 1980–81 season that the team did not win the Pacific Division title.
+Under Dunleavy, and with the addition of Perkins and Teagle, the Lakers struggled losing five of their first seven games of the regular season, but then posted an eight-game winning streak between November and December afterwards.
+After a 19–11 start to the season, the team posted a 16-game winning streak between January and February, and held a 35–11 record at the All-Star break.
+The Lakers posted two six-game winning streaks in March and April, and finished in second place in the Pacific Division with a 58–24 record, earning the third seed in the Western Conference.
+It was the first time since the 1980–81 season that the team did not win the Pacific Division title.
+The Lakers qualified for the NBA playoffs for the 15th consecutive year.

-Magic Johnson averaged 19.4 points, 7.0 rebounds, 12.5 assists and 1.3 steals per game, and was named to the All-NBA First Team, while James Worthy led the team in scoring averaging 21.4 points, 4.6 rebounds and 1.3 steals per game, and was named to the All-NBA Third Team.
+Magic Johnson averaged 19.4 points, 7.0 rebounds, 12.5 assists and 1.3 steals per game, and was named to the All-NBA First Team, while James Worthy led the Lakers in scoring averaging 21.4 points, 4.6 rebounds, 3.5 assists and 1.3 steals per game, and was named to the All-NBA Third Team.
 In addition, Byron Scott provided the team with 14.5 points per game, while Perkins contributed 13.5 points and 7.4 rebounds per game, and second-year center Vlade Divac provided with 11.2 points, 8.1 rebounds, 1.3 steals and 1.5 blocks per game.
 Off the bench, A.C.
 Green averaged 9.1 points and 6.3 rebounds per game, while Teagle contributed 9.9 points per game, and Mychal Thompson provided with 4.0 points and 3.2 rebounds per game.

 During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Johnson and Worthy were both selected for the 1991 NBA All-Star Game, as members of the Western Conference All-Star team.
-Johnson also finished second behind Michael Jordan in the voting for the NBA Most Valuable Player award.
+Johnson also finished in second place in Most Valuable Player voting, behind Michael Jordan of the Chicago Bulls.
 Johnson was the league's third-oldest point guard, and had grown more powerful and stronger than in his earlier years, but was also slower and less nimble.

-In the Western Conference First Round of the 1991 NBA playoffs, the Lakers swept the Houston Rockets in three straight games, then defeated the 7th-seeded Golden State Warriors in five games in the Western Conference Semi-finals.
-In the Western Conference finals, they defeated the top-seeded, and Pacific Division champion Portland Trail Blazers in six games to advance to the NBA Finals.
+The Lakers finished seventh in the NBA in home-game attendance, with an attendance of 682,024 at the Great Western Forum during the regular season.